pan-samuel/pan-samuel.github.io/_posts/2025-08-02-From-Attention-To-Flash-Attention:Out-Performing-CUTLASS-with-CUDA-Kernels-From-Scratch.markdown

 The algorithm then writes the updated output block and statistics back to HBM.

 ## Custom Kernels
-I built this project for two reasons.
-First, the original Flash Attention paper focuses on the mathematical formulation rather than implementation details, it doesn't specify the exact code optimizations or CUDA-specific techniques used.
-Second, the original codebase has evolved significantly over the past two years.
-Flash Attention has been updated through multiple versions (FA2, FA3) and integrated into CUTLASS, which abstracts away many of the low-level optimizations that are essential to understanding the algorithm's performance characteristics.

 Note: You should have a minimal understanding of GPU architecture and CUDA (what threads, blocks, etc) are for the following kernels to make sense.
+[Github](https://github.com/pan-samuel/flash-attention/tree/main/FA1-fp32)

 ### Kernel 1 - Minimal FA Implementation
 Implementation 1 has inspiration from the [flash-attention-minimal](https://github.com/tspeterkim/flash-attention-minimal) repository, though it differs in some ways.
 This kernel implements a single-pass attention algorithm that uses the core principles of Flash Attention while remaining simple enough to analyze and optimize systematically.